khofstadter/bcmi-2-5-listening-studies-raw-data/README.md

 - [https://bcmi.khofstadter.info/](https://bcmi.khofstadter.info/)

 The raw survey data is publicly available (open access) firstly as it was a requirement by one of the Facebook groups where the call was advertised, and secondly to provide data for researchers interested in meditation, visualisation, shamanism and auditory entrainment.

+The studies are currently analysed and planned to be published in a relevant journal.